IbonUribe/UdacityML/README.md

 ## Scikit-learn Pipeline
-**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+**Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.** n this case, a linear logistic regression classification algorithm from sklearn-scikit package is used in order to try fitting to the nature of the data aiming to have a model that could make an accurate prediction.
+Two parameters are provided as hyperparameters, strength (--C) and max number of iterations (--max_iter).
+The strength refers to the regularization of data that algorithm applies, the lower the value, the stronger becomes the regularization.
+Regularization is a technique used to reduce the "absorption of noise" by the model and avoiding overfitting, one of the main problems of machine learning.
+Max number of iterations sets the number of iterations taken for the selected algorithm to converge with the sought goal, 100% accuracy, in this case.
+Even though logistic regression technique is used, the problem to solve is a classification problem, with labeled data (supervised learning) that relates each sample with its class.
+We need to predict if a person would like to subscribe to a bank deposit or not.
+In a regression problem we would need to guess a number, not a class (e.g. houses cost in a region).

-In this case, a linear logistic regression algorithm from sklearn-scikit package is used in order to try fitting to the nature of the data.
-Two parameters are provided as hyperparameters, strenght (--C) and max number of iterations (--max_iter) and afecter
+There are other algorithms to use such KNN Decision tree, Random Forrest or Gradient boosting that may fit better in other contexts if we follow the cheat-sheet provided by Scikit-Learn (https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html).
+To decide whether an algorithm works or not, we have to consider it's accuracy in relation with the nature of the problema we are trying to solve.
+Almost 92% of accuracy might be enough to say the chosen algorithm works for our problem.

 **What are the benefits of the parameter sampler you chose?**